mijorus/gearlever/README.md

 - Keep all the AppImages organized in a custom folder
 - Open new AppImages directly with Gear lever
 - **Manage updates**: keep older versions installed or replace them with the latest release
-- Save CLI apps directly with their executable name
+- Save CLI apps with their executable name automatically
 - Modern and Fresh UI

 ## Download